A new type of non-topological bubbling solutions to a competitive Chern-Simons model: Construction via the shooting method

 Observe from \eqref{eq3-27} and \eqref{eq3-41} that $u_{2,\e}'(r)<0$ for all $r>R_{2,\e}$.
 Besides, Lemma \ref{lemma2-3} shows that $\sup_{[0, R_{1,\e}]}u_{2,\e}\to-\iy$.
 Combining these with \eqref{eq3-13}, we conclude $\sup_{\R^2}u_{2,\e}\to -\iy$ as $\e\to 0$.
 This completes the proof. \end{proof}

 \br In Theorem C where bubbling solutions of type I are constructed, we assumed $\al_1>1$, which plays an essential role in the proof of Theorem C (see \cite{CL}).
-In particular, the conclusion $(\al_{1,\e}, \al_{2,\e})\to (\al_1, \al_2)$ is a corollary of \eqref{eq6-4} in the proof of Theorem C. However, for the critical case $\al_1=1$ studied here, the idea used in Theorem C can not apply.
-Here we need to use an opposite argument: the conclusion \eqref{eq6-4} is a corollary of $(\al_{1,\e}, \al_{2,\e})\to (\al_1, \al_2)$.\er
+In particular, the conclusion $(\al_{1,\e}, \al_{2,\e})\to (\al_1, \al_2)$ is a corollary of \eqref{eq6-4} in the proof of Theorem C. However, for the critical case $\al_1=1$ studied here, the idea used in Theorem C can not be applied and we have to argue the other way around: the conclusion \eqref{eq6-4} is a consequence of $(\al_{1,\e}, \al_{2,\e})\to (\al_1, \al_2)$.\er